What should a professional athlete do to protect his/her home on game day? The answer is more nuanced than most lawyers imagine.

 Many burglaries and thefts taking place at the homes of high-net-worth individuals occur because of insider knowledge passed by those allowed to enter their home.
 While the public has access to an athlete’s game schedule, few have information about their home and where items are and when the home is empty.
 In most cases, athletes who have been victims of theft have not set up a situation ahead of time to protect their home properly or provide a recourse for information being passed and people being held accountable.

-Putting house staff on contracts and outlining the importance of confidentiality, and tying them to liability for information being passed to third parties is a great way to use a contract as a psychological weapon against a worker who may be thinking about taking, or helping another person take property from your athlete client.
+Putting house staff on contracts and outlining the importance of confidentiality, and tying them to liability for the information being passed to third parties is a great way to use a contract as a psychological weapon against a worker who may be thinking about taking, or helping another person take property from your athlete client.

 How can you help protect an athlete from legal claims and theft occurring from their home?
 Here are some tips to keep athlete’s safe at home: